MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 ---
-title: Using Audio in Mixed Reality Applications
+title: Using Sound in Mixed Reality Applications
 description: Spatial sound is a powerful tool for immersion, accessibility, and UX design in mixed reality applications.
 author: kegodin
 ms.author: kegodin